JaberQezelbash/JaberQezelbash.github.io/_pages/other.md

   <li style="margin-bottom: 0.9em;">
     <em>Attention Is All You Need (Ashish Vaswani, 2017)</em><br>
     This is a machine learning paper, not a book.
 I chose it because I deeply admire it; not only for introducing Transformers and explaining how the Attention Mechanism works, but also for a broader concept, which resonates far beyond the technical domain.
-Read (only) the title again, and stay open to the deeper (almost universal) concept it conveys.
   </li>

   <li style="margin-bottom: 0.9em;">